Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Assignments/assignment-1-string-lib.md

 The goal of this first library is to make some String functions.
 These will be generic utilities that help you work with Strings.

-JavaScript provides many method to manipulate strings already but it deosn't do some of the things that we might want to do.
+JavaScript provides many methods to manipulate strings already but it doesn't do some of the things that we might want to do.
 It's your job to write functions that solve the problems below.

-1. capitalize() - makes first character of a given string uppercase.
+1. capitalize() - makes the first character of a given string uppercase.
   - Example: hello world -> Hello world
 2. allCaps() - makes all characters uppercase. (this is the same as .toUppercase())
   - Example: foo bar -> FOO BAR
 3. capitalizeWords() - makes the first character of each word uppercase.
 Imagine that each word is separated by a space.
   - Example: do all the things -> Do All The Things
     - Advanced: capitalizeHeadline() - capitalizes all of the words except the words: the, in, a, an, and, but, for, at, by, from
-      - Example: the mot foo in bar -> The Most Foo in Bar
+      - Example: the most foo in bar -> The Most Foo in Bar
 4. oddCaps() - Makes all odd characters uppercase and even characters lowercase.
   - Example: hello world -> hElLo wOrLd
     - Advanced: Don't count spaces